com-lihaoyi/mill/docs/pages/2 - Configuring Mill.md

 Their return type needs to be JSON-writable as well, or `(): Unit` if you want to return nothing.

+Your custom targets can depend on each other using the `def bar = T{... foo() ...}` syntax, and you can create arbitrarily long chains of dependent targets.
+Mill will handle the re-evaluation and caching of the targets' output for you, and will provide you a `T.ctx().dest` folder for you to use as scratch space or to store files you want to return.

+Custom targets and commands can contain arbitrary code.
+Whether you want to download files (e.g. using `mill.modules.Util.download`), shell-out to Webpack to compile some Javascript, generate sources to feed into a compiler, or create some custom jar/zip assembly with the files you want (e.g. using `mill.modules.Jvm.createJar`), all of these can simply be custom targets with your code running in the `T{...}` block.

 ## Custom Modules

 ```scala